Nicholas Scutari: New Jersey Senate

 He was nominated for the Senate after Senator Joseph Suliga announced that he would not seek re-election after a female casino employee in Atlantic City accused him of sexual harassment.

-Senator Scutari has served on the State Government Committee (as Chair), the Joint State Leasing and Space Utilization Committee, the Commerce Committee and the Judiciary Committee.
-Senator Scutari has held the role of Chair of the New Jersey Senate Committee on Judiciary for the longest period in modern history.
-He is a former Commissioner of the New Jersey Clean Elections Commission.
-He is also a former Vice Chairman of the Senate Education Committee.
-He now heads the Senate Judiciary Committee.
-Senator Scutari was the chief sponsor of New Jersey's Medical Marijuana law that was signed into law in 2009 and has been an advocate for the effort to legalize marijuana for all individuals over the age of 21.
+Scutari has served on the State Government Committee (as the chair), the Joint State Leasing and Space Utilization Committee, the Commerce Committee and the Judiciary Committee.
+Scutari held the role of chair of the New Jersey Senate Judiciary Committee for the longest period in modern history.
+He is a former commissioner of the New Jersey Clean Elections Commission.
+He is also a former vice chairman of the Senate Education Committee.
+He is President of the New Jersey Senate.
+Scutari was the chief sponsor of New Jersey's Medical Marijuana law that was signed into law in 2009 and has been an advocate for the effort to legalize marijuana for all individuals over the age of 21.
 After a bill he introduced failed in 2014, Scutari introduced a bill in May 2017 to legalize, regulate and tax recreational marijuana use; while then-Governor of New Jersey Chris Christie was vigorously opposed to the measure, incoming governor Phil Murphy had announced that he would support legalization.